Crell/enum-comparison/README.md

 }
 ```

 If a value is not specified, it will be set to the highest existing value + 1.
 0 is the default first value but you can set your own.
-They are referenced scoped, so `Suits.Diamonds`, `Suits.Spaces`, etc.
+They are referenced scoped, so `Suits.Diamonds`, `Suits.Spades`, etc.

 Values can also be defined based on other enum values, bitmask style, such as `RedCards = Hearts|Diamonds`.
 However, that only works if the explicit values are defined as bit flags.